saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   Features the **SentiVibe wordmark** prominently (`text-5xl font-extrabold tracking-tight`).
 *   Displays the new tagline: "Unlock Video Insights with SentiVibe".
 *   **Includes clear calls-to-action** with buttons to "Analyze a Video", "Compare Videos", "Explore the Library", and "View Comparisons", directly guiding users to the core functionalities.
+*   **Multi-Video Comparison Disclaimer:** A note is added under the "Compare Videos" card: "<span class='font-semibold text-red-500'>Note:</span> Reliable for up to 3 videos simultaneously."

 ### 4.4. `Login.tsx` (Authentication Page)
 *   Utilizes the `@supabase/auth-ui-react` component for a pre-built authentication UI.